lerndevops/labs/ansible/README.md

-## Things to know before working with ansible
+## Things to know before working with ansible.

 1) ansible is agentless ( means, we do not need to run any agent on remote servers for communication )